Amged-Salem/Sales_Analysis-Using-PySpark/README.md

 1. **Initialize Spark Session**: Begin by creating a Spark session to enable data processing.
 2. **Load Data**: Load sales data from a CSV file using the defined schema.

+## Data Sources

+- Description of the dataset used (e.g., location, source).

 ## Data Analysis

 This project encompasses various analyses performed on the sales data, including:

 - Total amount spent by order source.
-- Total Amount spent by each Food Category
+- Total amount spent by each food category.
-- Total_amount spent by ordermonth
+- Total amount spent by order month.
-- Total_amount spent by order_year
+- Total amount spent by order year.
-- Total amount spent By order quarter
+- Total amount spent by order quarter.
-- How many times each product purchased
+- How many times each product was purchased.
-- Top 5 order Times
+- Top 5 order times.
-- Frequecy of Customer visited to restaurent
+- Frequency of customer visits to restaurants.
-- Total Sales by each Country
+- Total sales by each country.
--  Total Sales By order_Source
+- Total sales by order source.

 ## Visualizations